2 minute read

 export PATH="$HOME/bin:$PATH" # Add this to your shell profile

-But honestly?
-The alias + Git config approach is simpler and works just as well for me, so far…
+The alias + Git config approach is simpler and works just as well.

 Leave a comment